line/centraldogma/site/src/sphinx/mirroring.rst

 - ``hostnamePatterns`` (array of strings, optional)

-  - the regular repressions that matches a host name.
+  - the regular expression that matches a host name.
 The credential whose hostname pattern matches first will be used when accessing a host.
 You may want to omit this field if you do not want the credential to be selected automatically, i.e. a mirror has to specify the ``credentialId`` field.